CentipedeRTK/RtkBaseVar/README.md

-# **RtkBaseVar**
+# 🛰️ 🛰️ 🛰️ 🛰️ **RtkBaseVar**

-🛰️ 🛰️ 🛰️ 🛰️ Broadcasting the RTCM3 correction from the nearest RTK station 📡 📍
+  📡 📡 📡 Broadcasting the RTCM3 correction from the nearest RTK station 📍

 ## Description